 We see from this verse the importance of knowing that the false prophets will come and to be prepared for them.
 That preparation is studying the Word in order to grow (the second purpose of this website).
 The last days that he refers to is the time that we are in now.
 The Old Testament predicted the first coming of Jesus Christ while the gospels proclaimed that He had come and would come again.
 These last days are the waiting for that return.

-They will say, 'Where is this "coming" he promised?
-Ever since our fathers died, everything goes on as it has since the beginning of creation.'
+and asking, "Where is this promised 'coming' of his?
+For our fathers have died, and everything goes on just as it has since the beginning of creation."

 These scoffers and false teachers will basically say that Jesus is not coming back for His people.
 For those that know Jesus, His coming is the fulfillment of our hope.
 Without that hope, many will live for today and the false pleasures that this world offers.
 These false teachers will point to the past and say that He hasn't come yet so He is not coming.
 This, in turn, will cause many to live like there is no tomorrow and no coming judgment of sin.